 - Reduce Visual Effects

 Clean Recycle bin

 Ok, I know that you all are aware of recycle bin, but as I said, this article is for everyone.
 So, it’s my duty to cover everything.
-Those who know about recycle bin can just switch to next part.
+Those who know about recycle bin can just switch to the next part.

-So, now those who don’t have an idea about recycle bin, if you can’t find recycle bin logo on your desktop, just type “recycle bin” in the search box and you will see the result as below.
+So, now those who don’t have an idea about recycle bin, if you can’t find recycle bin logo on your desktop, just type “recycle bin” in the search box and you will see the result below.

 Just open recycle bin and delete everything from there.

 You can either press “CTRL+A” and then delete everything or right-click on the blank space and empty the recycle bin as shown below.

 When we start a computer, there are some applications that auto-start on windows startup about which we generally don’t have any idea.
 These applications may end up slowing the initial response time as well as overall performance.
 It’s better to disable that auto-start of those applications which we don’t require to open on startup.
 Here is how you can do that.